buba71/vuexTuto/README.md

 # vuextuto

-<h2> This reposotory show how to use vuex on a simple vue.js aplication </h2>
+<h2> This repository show how to use vuex on a simple vue.js aplication </h2>

 > A Vue.js project